Ancient Diocese of Lisieux

 The Diocese of Lisieux was a Roman Catholic ecclesiastical territory in France, centered on Lisieux, in Calvados.
 The bishop of Lisieux was the Ordinary of the Roman Catholic Diocese of Lisieux.
-The first known Bishop of Lisieux is one Theodibandes, mentioned in connection with a council held in 538.

-The bishopric was suppressed during the French revolution and was not reinstated.
+The bishopric was suppressed during the French Revolution and was not reinstated.
 Present day Lisieux is part of the Diocese of Bayeux.

 History

+Early history

 A list of alleged early bishops of Lisieux was included in the Ritual of Lisieux, published in 1661 under the direction of Bishop Léonor (I) Goyon de Matignon.
 The list, however, was padded with the names of saints whose putative relics were stored in the Cathedral.
 These included Saint Ursinus, Saint Patrick and Saint Cande, none of whom can be shown to have been a bishop.

-The Bishop of Lisieux was ex-officio Conservator of the University of Caen.
+The first known Bishop of Lisieux is one Theodibandes, mentioned in connection with a council held in 538.